bjmain/upload_shapefiles_2_postgres/README.md

 # upload_shapefiles_2_postgres
-### This pythin script will enable you to upload multiple shape files to a postgres server with the appropriate SRID.
+### This python script will enable you to upload multiple shape files to a postgres server with the appropriate SRID.

 #### Additional Notes: